 I am not only an armed citizen.
 I am an armed Christian.
 To live out my Christian life acceptable to God, I have to live by a higher standard than the world generally accepts as “ok”.

 I have to pay attention to, familiarize myself with, and obey the law insofar as it is possible for me to do so.
-I am armed daily because the local law allows the carrying of concealed weapons by responsible, law abiding citizens.
+I am armed daily because the local law allows the carrying of weapons, openly or concealed, by responsible, law abiding citizens.

 I also realize that as a legally armed citizen, everything I do is being scrutinized by those who would deny our second amendment rights if they had opportunity to do so.

 As a Christian who carries a firearm, I am scrutinized by the rest of the world that waits to see if I will do something unlawful and/or immoral so they can accuse me.
 The same goes for all citizens who are Christians and armed.

 The expectation by gun control fanatics is that I will do something stupid or unlawful with a gun, and the world that expects me to fail in my Christian faith.
 So, going out as an armed Christian carries a double responsibility.

 I have a great group of friends, many of whom love to shoot and love the shooting sports as well as hunting.
 We are law-abiding, fun loving, and while we make mistakes, in general we strive to set a good example at all that we do.

 That includes obeying range rules, cleaning areas that we exercise our sport in and obeying all game laws.
 None of us would hurt another person without that person threatening our or our families’ lives.

 Being a Christian is a joy.
 Being an armed Christian is a responsibility.

 The shooting sports allow us as a group to attract a great many people who would otherwise never get to know Christians.
 This is valuable in overcoming their preconceived notion of what real, everyday, dedicated Christians are actually like.